Let’s kick this week off with a new tutorial, shall we?

 But, soon it was all over and I got to add the finishing touches—$3 Lowe’s handles that I spray painted black.

 The track hardware was purchased on Ebay just like last time.
-I used this 6 foot track for the bathroom and this 8 foot double door track for downstairs.
-These are the cheapest I’ve been able to find anywhere and honestly, at this price, I’d never DIY my own barn door hardware… these work so great and they’re relatively easy to install.
+I used a 6 foot track for the bathroom and an 8 foot double door track for downstairs.
+At these prices price, I’d never DIY my own barn door hardware… these work so great and they’re relatively easy to install.
 Save yourself the headache.

 Barn doors for life.